aweymo/VRAF_RC.2/index.md

   col_2:
     headline: ''
     slug: ''
-    content: "<strong>and I am deeply indebted to the Visual Resources Association Foundation for connecting me with this institution, and hopefully contributing over time to the greater Tacoma community.</strong>"
+    content: and I am deeply indebted to the Visual Resources Association Foundation for connecting me with this institution, and hopefully contributing over time to the greater Tacoma community.
 - template: 3-column-text
   block: three-column-1
   col_1: